 Local HVAC considerations

-Greater Los Angeles
+Los Angeles (90036 and surrounding)

-Common AC Repairs in Los Angeles Homes
+Common AC Problems in Los Angeles Homes

 The most frequent AC repair we perform in LA is capacitor replacement.
 Run capacitors store and release the electrical energy that keeps the compressor and fan motors running.
 In the San Fernando Valley, where outdoor units routinely operate in 100Β°F+ ambient temperatures for months at a time, capacitors degrade faster than the manufacturer's rated lifespan.
 A failing capacitor causes the compressor to struggle to start (hard starting), run inefficiently, or fail to start entirely β resulting in the system blowing warm air.
 This is a relatively affordable repair typically completed in under an hour.